Selecting the best system and multi-armed bandits: The negative result

 \subsection{More general setting}

 It is easy to extend this analysis in a variety of ways.
-For example, suppose our interest, given two populations, is to identify the one with the smallest $p$ th quantile.
+For instance, suppose that given two populations our aim is to identify the one with the largest $p$ th quantile.
 Recall that for any real valued random variable $Z$ with distribution function $F_Z(\cdot)$, the quantile function is the inverse of $F_Z(\cdot)$, and in particular, $p$ th quantile is given by